 Figure 4.
-Magnitude of terms in the energy jump condition at the ice base. (a) Contribution of work of surface forces in normal direction from water pressure (left panellines) and tangential direction ice overburden pressure (middle and right panelsdots).
-The (b) Contribution of work of surface forces in tangential direction from friction on the subglacial waterand ice side are shown. (c) Contribution of work of surface forces in tangential direction from friction on the middle and right panel, respectively ice side.
+Magnitude of terms in the energy jump condition at the ice base. (a) Contribution of work of surface forces in normal direction from water pressure (lines) and ice overburden pressure (dots). (b) Contribution of work of surface forces in tangential direction from friction on the subglacial water. (c) Contribution of work of surface forces in tangential direction from friction on the ice side.